 West Lake Hills, Texas

 The existing house on this site was a small 1970s-era “French style” structure on a hilltop site with an expansive tree canopy.
-Our goal was to preserve all of the site’s large live oaks while creating a larger and more transparent house that allowed the landscape to flow through all the living spaces.
+Our goal was to preserve all of the site’s live oaks while creating a larger and more transparent house that allowed the landscape to flow through all the living spaces.